 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Many sales organizations and salespeople tend to over-qualify prospective clients and targets, using filters that are so tight that very few prospects become opportunities.
-The over-qualification of these companies creates problems in creating enough new opportunities by allowing salespeople to disqualify companies that they should pursue—even though they may not make it through their qualifying filters.
+The over-qualification of these companies creates problems in generating enough new opportunities by allowing salespeople to disqualify companies that they should pursue—even though they may not make it through their qualifying filters.
+This approach can hinder effective qualifying prospects and limit potential growth.

 Need: The difference between finding opportunities and creating them are many, but we can break them down into two primary characteristics.
 You see an opportunity when you have a prospect that is actively looking to buy what you sell, having already established a need.
 Just reading that sentence should strike you as being way too limiting even to consider being useful.
 We are mostly charged with creating opportunities, including creating the need when it doesn’t yet exist.